Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 The episode begins with a very rare sight in this series which is the three Sailor Scouts getting along.
 It probably has something to do with the beautiful park that Ami has brought them to for reasons that I’m sure many of you have already thought of and written forty pages of fan fiction about.

-Before Luna is able to flashback through all of her nine lives, she gets scooped up in the nick of time by Mamoru in his masculine (and notably bare) arms.
-The Scouts by the way JUST SO HAPPEN to show up immediately afterwards which I can only conclude means they were bumper jumping the unobservant truck that didn’t even bother to slow down after almost hitting a dude.
+Before Luna is able to flashback through all of her nine lives, she gets scooped up in the nick of time by Mamoru in his masculine (and notably bare) arms, and the Scouts JUST SO HAPPEN to show up immediately afterward which I can only conclude means they were bumper jumping the unobservant truck that didn’t even bother to slow down after almost hitting a dude.
 Usagi goes straight into defensive mode and starts demanding an explanation for Mamoru cradling Luna like a fuzzy baby; not even aware that she’d be roadkill if not for his nimble reflexes and ripped forearms.
 Seriously, what’s with this outfit he’s wearing!?
 Tensions are escalating fast despite the efforts of Ami and Rei to ease the situation, but the mood finally breaks when Motoki comes out of the arcade and greets Mamoru which reveals that the two of them are good friends; thoroughly shattering Usagi’s worldview and her faith in humanity.

 While Usagi is recovering from this sense of betrayal, we finally get a chance to catch up with Nephrite and his latest plot.
 Sadly, we don’t get to see any Queen Beryl, but we do find out that his next target is going to be Groundskeeper Willy.
 I’m curious if Dark Kingdom is going to have the same overarching presence that it did when Jadeite was in charge, seeing as Nephrite has set up camp in what appears to be an abandoned church (though I am reminded of the castle from Deception IV).
 That would be disappointing if we didn’t get as much of Queen Beryl, but at least it’s a way to keep her from repeating the exact same dialogue with Nephrite as she did with Jadeite.
 After that small tidbit of knowledge, we cut back to the arcade where Usagi is playing her troubles away (Ami watching over of course, being the sympathetic enabler) while Rei is chatting up Motoki to try and get a bead on who Mamoru is and if he has a thing for under-aged girls.
 It looks like she isn’t wasting any time to find a date for the park, though she probably should be taking things a LITTLE bit slower.
 After all, haste makes waste… and can also cause concussions when you don’t pay attention and slip out of your chair.

 Yeah.
 Butterflies.
-Okay… They can apparently chase off a dozen grown ass men as well as short out all of their equipment, so I guess it’s a USEFUL power, but seriously.
+Okay… They can apparently chase off a dozen grown-ass men as well as short out all of their equipment, so I guess it’s a USEFUL power, but seriously.
 Butterflies?
-Even The Monarch can’t make that shit fly!
+Even The Monarch can’t make that nonsense work!
 Anyway, before things get TOO interesting at the nature preserve of the damned, we cut to the next day where Rei is trying to make her move on Mamoru that goes surprisingly poorly considering Rei is supposed to be the competent one, but then again I guess that’s the joke here.

 You know, I’m pretty sure I saw this somewhere.
 Where was it?
 Oh, I know!
 THE OMEN!!
-Seriously, this is some straight up Damien shit going down right now what with the animals going all glowey eyed and attacking people.
-I half expect to see Miss Haruna standing in a tree shouting “It’s all for you Willy!
+Seriously, this is some straight-up Damien nonsense going down right now what with the animals going all glowy eyed and attacking people.
+I half expect to see Miss Haruna standing in a tree shouting “It’s all for you, Willy!
 IT’S ALL FOR YOU!!” before this episode is over.
-Naturally this doesn’t escape the watchful eyes of Ami and Luna who’ve returned to the park and are now on the hunt for PURE EVIL!!
+Naturally, this doesn’t escape the watchful eyes of Ami and Luna who’ve returned to the park and are now on the hunt for PURE EVIL!!
 We can’t focus on that right now though, because we have more scenes of Mamoru and Rei not having chemistry!
 Oh well.
 At least she got her date in the park.